Duration in Italy – 15 Days

 What happens when you take a step into Italy solo?
 Fun.
 Ultimate fun.

-Italy is one of the best cheap places to visit in Europe as you can enjoy history, nature, amazing food and wine all at the same place.
+Italy is one of the best cheap places to visit in Europe as you can enjoy history, nature, amazing food and wine all over here.
 I went here on a backpacking trip in the month of October and fell in love with it.
 From seeing multiple colours in Cinque Terre to flying down extreme South to Sicily.
 From sky diving in Rome to relaxing beside the canals of Venice.
 I experienced the best of it.